trezor/trezor-suite/docs/features/message-system.md

 ## Types of in-app messages

-There are four ways of displaying message to a user.
+There are multiple ways of displaying message to a user:

 -   banner
     -   looks like a cookie bar above the page
 -   modal
     -   _TODO: missing implementation_
 -   context
-    -   messages on specific places in app - high level (e.g. settings page)
-    -   _TODO: missing implementation_
--   super-context
-    -   messages on specific places in the app - low level (e.g. category in settings page)
+    -   messages on specific places in app (e.g. settings page, banner in account page)
-    -   _TODO: missing implementation_
+-   feature
+    -   disabling some feature with an explanation message

 ## Implementation